 We already know that this statement is not completely accurate.
 There are some harmless snakes with vertical pupils, and the venomous Coral Snake has round pupils.
-However, since most snakes you will come across with vertical pupils will be venomous, it is another good characteristic to look into, when going through your process of elimination to identify that snake you just ran into.
+However, since most snakes you will come across with vertical pupils will be venomous, it is another good characteristic to look into, when going through your process of elimination to identify that snake you just encountered.
 You already have a good start to the questions you will ask yourself, but let’s try to determine if the following snakes are venomous or harmless.

 1. What shape are the snake’s pupils?
 Elliptical – This snake cannot be a Coral Snake.

 2. Does the snake have a rattle?
 No – So this cannot be a rattlesnake.